Jargon Busting: Help to Buy

 Help to Buy is a government backed scheme which aims to help first time buyers get a foot onto the property ladder.
 The Help to Buy equity loan enables purchasers to buy a new build home with the help of an equity loan, also known as shared equity.

 The government provides a loan of up to 20% of the home, so the purchaser only needs to raise a 5% deposit, with a 75% mortgage making up the rest.
 As the equity loan counts towards your deposit, you may be able to take out a mortgage where you might otherwise struggle.
 This also means that you don’t have to take out a costly 95% mortgage.
+Please note that the Help to Buy: Equity Loan is subject to eligibility, terms and conditions.

 For more information on Help to Buy, check out our other articles below: